 Such advancements in technology will significantly drive the market for drug discovery services.

-CHALLENGES: Shortage of Skilled Personnel
+CHALLENGE: Shortage of Skilled Personnel

 The pharmaceutical and biopharmaceutical industry is constantly evolving at a fast pace and professionals need to keep pace with the dynamic changes in the pharmaceutical R&D technologies and methodologies, provide quality services, and comply with good laboratory practices.
 The drug discovery service providers face problems in gaining and retaining well trained and skilled professionals as they compete with pharmaceutical and biotechnology companies and academic and research institutions for qualified and experienced scientists.